Olympic Broadcasting Services: Tokyo 2020

 The Olympic Games Tokyo 2020 proved to be unprecedented in Olympic history due to the COVID-19 pandemic.
-In March 2020, the decision was made to postpone the Games until the summer of 2021, which affected normal broadcasting routine.
+In March 2020, the decision was made to postpone the Games until the summer of 2021.

-This was done through daily interactions and planning sessions with governmental authorities, the IOC, the Organising Committee and the MRHs, as well as Exarchos team addressing agreements with vendors and the more than 8,000 OBS personal.
-This included the development of guidelines, or a “Playbook”, for the IBC and venues operations which OBS and the more than 7,000 MRHs onsite in Tokyo would follow to ensure the Games existed in a safe and secure environment.

-OBS partnered with Alibaba Group to create the OBS Cloud, a suite of custom-made cloud-based solutions adapted to the demanding, data-heavy broadcast workflows.
-OBS Cloud offered the connectivity, processing and storage capabilities required for the broadcast of the Games.
-Not only could MRHs access all OBS content remotely, but they could also set up their own content creation, management and distribution systems within the platform.
+OBS partnered with Alibaba Group to create the OBS Cloud, a cloud-based broadcasting solution providing the connectivity, processing and storage needed to manage and deliver the large volumes of Olympic content.
+Built on Alibaba Cloud, it improved cost-efficiency and worldwide manageability, enabled faster deployment with fewer onsite resources, and allowed broadcasters to access, create and manage content remotely, including post-production, from any location with an internet connection.

 With fans unable to attend the Tokyo 2020 Games, OBS provided an online ‘Cheer Map' and ‘Fan Video Wall’ that brought audiences virtual participation.
-Fans could access the Cheer Map and Fan Video Wall feature via participating MRHs, as well as at the Tokyo 2020 section at the Olympics website.
+Fans could access the Cheer Map and Fan Video Matrix feature via participating MRHs, as well as at the Tokyo 2020 section at the Olympics website.
 OBS also facilitated the ‘Athlete Moments’, allowing athletes at selected venues to connect with their family and friends directly after their event.
-The Athletes Moment proved was also implemented again in Beijing 2022 and even in Paris 2024.

 Tokyo 2020 would also be the first Games edition to be fully produced natively in UHD HDR.

-By the close of the Games, the increase in the amount of digital content available across platforms would make Tokyo 2020 the most watched Games Tokyo 2020 saw a 74 per cent upsurge in digital unique viewers compared with the Olympic Games Rio 2016, with a 139 per cent increase in the number of video views on digital platforms.
+By the close of the Games, Tokyo 2020 became the most watched Games on digital platforms to date, reflecting the continued growth of online viewership.
+While traditional television remained the dominant medium, accounting for 21.3 billion hours of coverage consumed, or 93% of all broadcast content, digital viewing saw significant gains.
+Compared to Rio 2016, Tokyo 2020 experienced a 74 % increase in unique digital viewers and a 139 % increase in the number of video viewers on digital platforms.
+This shift highlighted the evolving media landscape and let to Tokyo 2020 being referred to as the first “Streaming Games”.